logicalzero/gamby/README.rst

 LCD
 ---

-GAMBY is based around a 96x64 pixel monochrome display using an `S6B0755 <http://www.alldatasheet.com/datasheet-pdf/pdf/37866/SAMSUNG/S6B0755.html>`__ (or compatible) LCD controller, although this particular module does not support several of the controller's features (documented below).
+GAMBY is based around a 96x64 pixel monochrome display manufactured by Samsung for Motorola, internal part number UG09B63-FLGT4AA.
+It uses an `S6B0755 <http://www.alldatasheet.com/datasheet-pdf/pdf/37866/SAMSUNG/S6B0755.html>`__ (or compatible) LCD controller, although this particular module does not support several of the controller's features (documented below).

 The display is broken into eight horizontal 'pages', 8 pixels high and 96 pixels wide.
 Drawing to the screen is done by selecting a page and/or column and writing one or more bytes.
 The column automatically advances with each set of eight bits received, so the column/row select commands do not need to be sent when writing to a single page.